 The exact causes of myopia are not known.
 At various times people have blamed excessive amounts of reading, poor metabolism, poor diet, poor light, poor posture and genetic factors.
 Recent research has shown that the development of myopia is influenced by both genetic and environmental factors.

 Despite ongoing research, a cure for myopia has not yet been found.
 Properly prescribed spectacles or contact lenses, including orthokeratology lenses, will enable a person with myopia to see clearly.
 Laser surgery to permanently reshape the front surface of the eye can also help some people with myopia.
 Your optometrist can advise you about the latest developments and whether they would be suitable for you.

-The progression of myopia can be slowed and in some cases halted completely with speciality contact lenses or therapeutic eye drops.
+The progression of myopia can be slowed and in some cases halted completely with precision-fitted contact lenses or therapeutic eye drops.
 See our Myopia Control page for more information.